18 school shooting incidents have occurred in the U.S. so far in 2018

-A month and a half into 2018 and there have already been 13 school shootings across the United States.
+Within the first couple months of 2018, there have now been 18 school shootings across the United States.

+Wednesday's shooting at Marjory Stoneman Douglas High School in South Florida is number 18.

 Since 2013, there have been nearly 300 school shootings in the U.S. — that's an average of about one a week, according to gun control advocacy organization Everytown For Gun Safety.